petebachant/BBpystepper/README.md

 bb_pystepper
 =========
-bb_pystepper is a Python module for controlling a stepper via the BeagleBone Black.
+bb_pystepper is a Python module for controlling stepper motors with the BeagleBone Black.
 The code by default uses full-stepping.

 Dependencies
 --------